 When bearded dragons feel they have dominated something or someone they may bob their heads.
 This is literally what it sounds like.
 They bob their head as though they were saying "yes."
 More dominant beardies may do this in passing to younger beardies.
 Younger bearded dragons may do "the wave," while the older or more dominant dragon may concurrently "head bob."

 The Beard Puff

 Bearded dragons get their names from the area on their throat where a human might have a beard.
-This "beard" can be puffed out and darken all the way to black on demand when your beardie gets upset.
-He may also choose to puff and darken his beard if he feels threatened, isn't feeling well, or if he is trying to display dominance (often done during mating season to impress the ladies).
+This "beard" can be puffed out and darken to black on-demand when your beardie gets upset.
+It may also choose to puff and darken its beard if it feels threatened, if it isn't feeling well, or if it is trying to display dominance (often done during mating season to impress the ladies).

 Brumation is like hibernation for reptiles.
 Some reptiles in the wild will brumate when the weather gets cooler and food is more scarce.
-In captivity, temperatures are controlled and food is always available so brumation is not necessary.
-If your reptile isn't eating, moving much, burying himself, and defecating he or she may be trying to brumate.
-Make sure you contact your exotics vet to make sure your beardie isn't sick or dying but this can be a completely normal behavior - and a behavior that is alright to allow in healthy bearded dragons.
+In captivity, temperatures are controlled and food is always available, so brumation is not necessary nor is it recommended.
+If your reptile isn't eating, moving much, burying itself, and defecating, he or she may be trying to brumate or could be sick.
+Make sure you contact your exotics vet to make sure your beardie isn't sick or dying.

 Do not stop lighting, heating, or offering food to your bearded dragon in order to force a brumation.
 Continue to keep all of these resources available at their normal levels and quantities.